Independent Study

 • You will produce a graded final paper/project based on your study topic.

-• These courses don’t carry a Research (R) code and don’t satisfy any general education requirements aside from the Small Group Learning Experience (SGLE).
+• For students completing the requirements for Curriculum 2000, these courses do not carry a Research (R) code and do not satisfy any general education requirements aside from the Small Group Learning Experience (SGLE).

 • These courses are individual, research based and are directed by Duke professors.